Do Cats Need Sunlight For Their Health?

 Table of Contents

-After a long, rainy winter, the thawing warmth of spring sunshine feels healing.
+After that long, rainy winter, doesn’t it just feel amazing to soak up the warm, revitalizing rays of spring sunshine?
 In fact, those sunless winter months can mean our human bodies are probably lacking a little vitamin D, an essential vitamin produced when sunlight is absorbed through our skin.
 Lack of vitamin D can leave us feeling moody, prone to getting sick, and generally fatigued and achy, so it’s probably no wonder we have that instinct to peel off that winter coat and soak up some rays.
-For humans, a safe amount of sun exposure not only improves our physical health, but our mental health too.
+For humans, a safe amount of sun exposure not only improves our physical health but our mental well being too.

 So why do cat’s need sunlight, and how much sunlight do cats need?
 Let’s delve deeper into the topic to find some answers.